5 Common Washing Machine Problems And How To Solve Them

 Note that while there are solutions online that involve taking the machine apart, attempting this can void the warranty or limit your ability to have the machine repaired by a service technician in future.

-Washing machines get dirty and mouldy over time.
+Washing machines get dirty and moldy over time.
 That same tell-tale smell is then transferred onto our clothes, and we end up having to waste money washing them again.